GoogleCloudPlatform/cloud-debug-python/README.md

 ### Python 3

-There is experimental support for Python 3.6 and Python 3.7.
+There is experimental support for Python 3.6, Python 3.7 and Python 3.8.
 Python 3.0 to 3.5 are not supported, and newer versions have not been tested.

-To build, the `python3.7` and `python3.7-dev` packages are additionally needed.
+To build for Python 3.x (x in [6-8]), the `python3.x` and `python3.x-dev`
-If Python 3.7 is not the default version of the 'python' command on your system, run the build script as `PYTHON=python3.7 ./build.sh`.
+packages are additionally needed.
+If Python 3.x is not the default version of the 'python' command on your system, run the build script as `PYTHON=python3.x ./build.sh`.

 ### Alpine Linux